thorrak/tiltbridge/docs/source/User Guide/cloud_services.rst

 #.
 In the ``Device Settings`` pane click ``Show All`` (to the right of ``All Brew Sessions``)
 #.
 All Tilt devices should appear in the list as ``Stream`` devices and will be identified by their color

+.. note:: Per Brewer's Friend guidelines, data is only pushed once every 15 minutes.
+As a result, it may take up to 15 minutes for the device to be created or for the first points to appear.

 Setting up TiltBridge for Google Sheets